 Organizational Structure of Masonic Rosicrucianism

-The governing body of the Society is known as The High Council composed of Fraters of the Third Order (IX and VIII), plus any College Celebrant not a member of the Third Order.
-The head of the Society is titled The Supreme Magus, IX degree, elected each triennium.
-The subordinate bodies are termed “Colleges” each being headed, in the United States, by a Chief Adept, IX, appointed for life by the Supreme Magus.
+The governing body of the Society is known as The High Council composed of Fratres of the Third Order (IX° and VIII°), plus any College Celebrant not a member of the Third Order.
+The head of the Society is titled The Supreme Magus, IX°, elected each triennium.
+The subordinate bodies are termed “Colleges” each being headed, in the United States, by a Chief Adept, IX°, appointed for life by the Supreme Magus.